otrv4/otrv4/otrv4.md

   return K
 ```

-We will use the `encode_ecdh` function as defined in the Mike Hamburg Decaf
+We will use the `encode` function as defined in the Mike Hamburg Decaf paper
-paper [11], section A.1.
+[11], section A.1.

 #### Calculate Double Ratchet Keys